What is a payroll withdrawal?

 - Flexible spending accounts (FSA) or health savings accounts (HSA): Pre-tax contributions to benefit accounts.

-Employers must stay up to date with changing laws around payroll withdrawals:
+Legal consequences for incorrect payroll withdrawals can be significant, so employers must stay up to date with changing laws around payroll withdrawals:

 - Limits on garnishments: The Consumer Credit Protection Act (CCPA) limits the amount of an employee’s disposable income that can be garnished.
 Exceeding these limits can expose employers to liability.